 - Compelling the other party in the suit to complete an interrogatory and get their full story

 Note that many of these actions involve filing a motion with the courts.
-For example, you may need a court order to subpoena (request) security camera footage.
+For example, you may need a court order to subpoena security camera footage.
 This is why claims handled by an experienced personal injury lawyer are so much more likely to succeed.

 Proving Your Damages